Ridzz23/cse15l-lab-reports/LabReport2.md

   remote servers and remote connections but had never explored the process of setting one up.
 We also worked on building a chat server which was a really interesting project !
   * In the lab session of week 3 we furthered our exploration into remote computers and learned how to create a private and public key such     that we would not need to enter our password each time we would like to connect remotely.
 I also learned 3 new commands :
-        -`scp` -> It is used to securely transfer files over a network (between a local and remote device).
+        *`scp` - It is used to securely transfer files over a network (between a local and remote device).
-        - `mkdir` -> Allows us to create a new directory.
+        * `mkdir` - Allows us to create a new directory.
-        - `man` -> Stand for manual and is used to display the details of any command passed as an argument.
+        *`man` - Stands for "manual" and is used to display the details of any command passed as an argument.